VWO Logo

 Even with perfect copy and excellent UX, you will still experience this problem.
 So to reach those customers again, before they buy the items from competitors, you want to implement cart abandonment campaigns.

-A cart abandonment campaign is a marketing campaign that targets users who left a cart before checking out, and reminds them that the cart is still open with the items they chose.
+A cart abandonment campaign is a website marketing optimization campaign that targets users who leave a cart before checking out and reminds them that the cart is still open with the items they chose.
 You can also offer a discount or coupon to seal the deal.

 You can create these campaigns by using a marketing automation tool that integrates with your eCommerce platform.
 Popular solutions like Shopify, BigCommerce, and WooCommerce integrate with most providers.